About

 Where I come from

-I was born in Plymouth, England, to Indian parents who carried the weight and beauty of two cultures at once.
 When I was ten, we moved to the United States, and I grew up learning how to belong in rooms that didn’t always feel like mine.
+Our visits to India became less frequent after that, but the India that was carved into my heart would never leave.

 In college, I met my husband, a Nigerian-American man whose own story of straddling cultures mirrored mine in ways that surprised us both.
 We got married, built a life in New Jersey, and had all three of our children there.

-I spent about fifteen years working in drug development operations, a career I was good at, a career that paid well, a career that looked impressive on paper.
+I spent about fifteen years working in drug development operations.
+A career I was good at.
+A career that paid well.
+A career that looked impressive on paper.
 And for a long time, that was enough.

-The moves that changed everything
+The move that changed everything

 In 2021, we moved to San Diego.
 Then in 2023, we moved to Barcelona.